open5e/open5e/source/monsters/tome-of-beasts/I/idolic-deity.rst

 **Seduce the Righteous.** The idolic deity targets one creature it can see within 30 feet.
 The target has disadvantage on attack rolls, saving throws, or ability checks (the idolic deity chooses which) until the end of its next turn.
-A protection from evil and good spell cast on the target prevents this effect, as does a magic circle.
+A :ref:`srd:protection-from-evil-and-good` spell cast on the target prevents this effect, as does a :ref:`srd:magic-circle`.